 Shopping For A Breeder

 The Pembroke Welsh Corgi is a smart, lovable, happy breed.
 You want your pet Corgi to live a long, healthy life and to be a cheerful, well-adjusted and well-behaved dog.
 Here are some questions to ask a breeder to help you make an informed decision.

-1. “Can you tell me some of the qualities of the PWC or CWC?
+1. “Can you tell me some of the qualities of the PWC?
 Can you tell me some of the negative characteristics?”

 A good breeder should be familiar enough with the breed to describe its traits in detail and conscientious enough to help you decide if the breed is not right for you.

 2. “Are the sire and dam tested for genetic defects?”

 THIS IS VERY IMPORTANT!
 Inherited diseases can appear in both Corgi breeds.
 To avoid costly and painful conditions later in life, BOTH parents, grandparents too, should be tested by qualified technicians.
 Insist that the parents be x-rayed and then evaluated for hip dysplasia by the Orthopedic Foundation for Animals (OFA) or by a licensed veterinarian.
 Don’t accept the explanation that, “We never have problems with our breeding stock”.
 Many problems can not appear up until after breeding age.
 Some problems may not show up in the parents, but can appear in the puppies.
 There are several eye problems that can affect the Corgi, so the parents should be tested by a vet and screened by the Canine Eye Research Foundation (CERF).
 Pembroke corgis should also be tested for von Willebrand’s Disease, a blood clotting disorder.
 There is NO reason why a breeder should not provide you with a copy of these documents.